marykeil/github.io/gaming/8-beginner-tips-you-need-to-know-for-prince-of-persia-the-lost-crown/index.md

 Amulets are the core buffs you can apply to Sargon through special items you get by defeating bosses, finishing quests, or in chests throughout Mount Qaf.
 Each Amulet takes up several slots on Sargon&#39;s Necklace, allowing you to mix and match them differently.
 The culmination of abilities you can equip in Prince of Persia: TLC allows for surprisingly deep customization.
 Once you meet the fire goddess, Sargon can also upgrade each Amulet you find at Kaheva&#39;s Forge.
-You will need plenty of money to buy better enhancementsto face the growing challenges of the Citadel.
+You will need plenty of money to buy better enhancements to face the growing challenges of the Citadel.

  10 Best Time Travel Games, According To Metacritic